That time a Toronto student took his grad photos with a Jamaican patty

 So, in the spirit of hilarity, Patel picked up a beef patty from Warden Station on his way to the grad shoot.

-"I'd say the ones at Warden Station are tied with Patties Express (Yonge and Elm) for my favourite patties," the new-grad continued, unintentionally wading into what might be the greatest debate of our generation.
+"I'd say the ones at Warden Station are tied with Patties Express (Yonge and Elm) for my favourite patties," the grad continued, unintentionally wading into what might be the greatest debate of our generation.

 Just two days after getting his grad photos taken, Patel posted a few proofs from the shoot online.
 They quickly took on a life of their own, thanks to Facebook, Instagram and everyone in this city's obsession with Jamaican patties.

-Lassman Studio Photography/Ali Patel
+Lassman Studio Photography/Ali Patel.
+Writing by Lauren O'Neil.

 Join the conversation Load comments